 Here's how omega-3 fatty acids help body and heart health:

-- Omega-3s may reduce the inflammation that lead to heart attacks.
+- Omega-3s may help curb inflammation that can lead to heart attacks.

 - Omega-3s improve blood vessel elasticity.

-Omega-3 fatty acids may also improve mood and memory, lowering your risk of Alzheimer's disease.
-Studies suggest they may also help reduce the risk of rheumatoid arthritis.
+Omega-3 fatty acids may also improve mood and memory and lower the odds of getting rheumatoid arthritis.

 2. Plant Sterols and Plant Stanols

-Plant sterols and stanols, also called phytosterols, occur naturally in plants and can be found in foods like nuts, seeds, legumes, fruits, and vegetables.
+Plant sterols and stanols, also called phytosterols, come from plants.
+They're naturally in foods like nuts, seeds, legumes, fruits, and vegetables.

-Found in functional foods such as margarines, butter, and spreads, plant sterols and stanols are "one of the better functional food additions to your diet," says dietician Christine Gerbstadt, RD, MPH, spokeswoman for the Academy of Nutrition and Dietetics, and author of Doctor's Detox Diet.
+Margarines, butter, and spreads with plant sterols and stanols are "one of the better functional food additions to your diet," says dietitian Christine Gerbstadt, MD, author of Doctor's Detox Diet.

-- Similar to cholesterol in structure, sterols block the absorption of cholesterol in the lower intestine.
-Helping to:
+Plant sterols and stanols block the absorption of cholesterol in the lower intestine.
+That helps lower LDL ("bad") cholesterol levels.

-Two or three grams of phytosterols daily may offer these benefits.
+Two or three grams of phytosterols daily may offer this benefit.
 You can find phytosterols in fortified margarines, oil, juices, yogurt, milk, and snack bars.